api-platform/docs/core/graphql.md

 ### Disabling system providers and processors

-If you need to, you can disable some stages done by the resolvers, for instance if you don't want your data to be validated.
+If you need to, you can disable some states providers and state processors done by the resolvers, for instance if you don't want your data to be validated.

-The following table lists the stages you can disable in your resource configuration.
+The following table lists the system states providers and states processors you can disable in your resource configuration.

 | Attribute                  | Type   | Default | Description                               |
 |----------------------------|--------|---------|-------------------------------------------|